Anthares101/raptor-blog/dns-tunneling/index.md

 <img src="images/andiodine.jpeg" style="max-width:39%" alt="Image of Andiodine app connected to the VPS">

 <img src="images/ipgeolocation-mobile.jpeg" style="max-width:60%; vertical-align: top;" alt="Image IpGeolocation showing that the Android device is routing the traffic through DNS">

+This setup could be used through a computer too!
+You could use the SSH trick we saw before or the script called `iodine-client-start` that is installed with Iodine to connect to your DNS VPN just as the phone does.